ApiLogicServer/Docs/docs/Sample-Genai.md

 1. Press **F5** to run
 2. Start your [Browser](http://localhost:5656/) to view the Admin App and the JSON:API
+3. Stop the server when you are done (red box on VSCode Debugger panel)

 ![Microservice Automation](images/sample-ai/Microservice-Automation.png)

-It's a modern, 3-tiered architecture:
+It's a modern, 3-tiered architecture, using standard Python libraries:

 ![Microservice Architecture](images/Architecture-Runtime-Stack.png)
-- it's a modern 3T arch
-- std api, libs
-- arch diagram

 &nbsp;